oguznrl/SimonChiper/README.md

 * Constructed base of architect

 ## To Do
-* Each model have not just tested
+* Each modul have not just tested
 * Key Schedule will be examined